|

 HRSA (Bright Futures) Recommendation

-A risk assessment should be done at the following well-child visits: 6 months, 9 months, 12 months (low prevalence area, not on Medicaid), 18 months, 24 months (low prevalence area, not on Medicaid), and at 3, 4, 5 and 6 years of age.
+A risk assessment should be done at the following well-child visits: 6 months, 9 months, 12 months (low prevalence area, not on Medicaid), 18 months, 24 months (low prevalence area, not on Medicaid), and at 3, 4, 5, and 6 years of age.
+A screening should be done at the 12 month and 24 month visit based on universal screening requirements for individuals with Medicaid or in high prevalence areas.

 CPT/HCPCS Codes